-The School only offers one program change and one schedule change.
+The School only offers one program, therefore no schedule change is offered.

 STUDENT PROFESSIONAL DEVELOPMENT GUIDELINES

 All students must commit to and follow the Student Professional Development Guidelines during their enrollment at Paul Mitchell The School Merrillville.
 These guidelines were established to assist in creating a safe, focused, and enjoyable learning experience.